langfod/SkyrimNet_SexLab/README.md

 - 0: the actor is allowed an orgasm
 - 1: the actor is denied an orgrasm

+## Sex Style
+If you have enabled the Tag Editor, you will be presented with the ability to set the style, This will change how the sex is presented to the LLM:
+- Forcefully fucking
+- having sex
+- gently making love

 ## Examples
 Examples can be found in the animations/GoodProvider sub directory.